Bougainville campaign: Conclusion

 Combat operations on Bougainville ended with the surrender of Japanese forces on Bougainville on 21 August 1945.
-The Empire surrendered in Tokyo Bay on 2 September 1945.
+The Empire of Japan surrendered in Tokyo Bay on 2 September 1945.
 The last phase of the campaign saw 516 Australians killed and another 1,572 wounded.
 8,500 Japanese were killed at the same time, while disease and malnutrition killed another 9,800 and some 23,500 troops and labourers surrendered at the end of the war.
-Of the casualties suffered during the second phase of the campaign, historian Harry Gailey wrote: "it was a terrible toll for an island whose possession after March 1944 was of no consequence in bringing the war to a close ...
+Of the casualties suffered during the second phase of the campaign, historian Harry Gailey writes: "it was a terrible toll for an island whose possession after March 1944 was of no consequence in bringing the war to a close ...
 That the Australian soldiers performed so well when they had to know that what they were doing was in the larger sphere unnecessary and unappreciated at home says much for the courage and the discipline of the ordinary Australian infantryman".